Skip to content

 Logging vs responding

-The OpenTelemetry instrumentation tags the request span with the exception type and message, so you can graph error rates per exception type and alert on spikes.
+The kit’s MediatorTracingBehavior marks the command/query span as errored and tags it with exception.type and exception.message before re-throwing, so you can graph error rates per exception type and alert on spikes.